biocatiit/website/content/pages/users_shipping.rst

 Bulk chemicals, however, have to be sent through the Argonne Shipping Department.
-In order to send items through the Argonne Shipping Department, you would need to create an Argonne Account with sufficient funds to cover shipping and any ancilliary expenses so that the Argonne Shipping Department can bill your account.
+In order to send items through the Argonne Shipping Department, you would need to create an Argonne Account with sufficient funds to cover shipping and any ancillary expenses so that the Argonne Shipping Department can bill your account.

 If your experiment will require bulk chemicals/ reagents, we recommend that